Romania

 Administrative division into regions

-Municipium: Bucharest.
+municipality: Bucharest.

-Country features
+Country Features

-Romania is washed by the seas: Black Sea.
+Romania is washed by seas: The Black Sea.

-Romania has access to lakes: Raselm.
+Romania has access to lakes: Razelm.

 Mountains within the country: Moldovan.